JustinInCoding/HIITFit/README.md

 ## Technologies Used

-- using the Text view’s (_:style:) initializer for displaying dates and times
-- use GeometryReader to make the subviews fit the device's size
+- Use Form and Section to display History View

 ## Features
 - A Welcome screen with text, images and a button.